moby/moby/docs/sources/installation/frugalware.rst

 Starting Docker
 ---------------

-There is a systemd service unit created for docker.
-To start the docker service:
+There is a systemd service unit created for Docker.
+To start Docker as service:

 ::